telerik/blazor-docs/components/datepicker/overview.md

 You can ensure that the component value is acceptable by using the built-in validation.
 [Read more about input validation...]({%slug common-features/input-validation%}).

+## Header Template

+The DatePicker allows you to customize the rendering of the Calendar popup header.
+Learn more from the [Header Template article]({%slug datepicker-header-template%}).

 ## Parameters

 The Blazor Date Picker provides various parameters that allow you to configure the component: